chmouel/gosmee/README.md

 By default, you will have colored emoji output unless you specify `--nocolor` as an argument.

+You can output the logs as json with the `--output json` which imply `--nocolor`

 ### Server

 With `gosmee server` you can use your own server rather than <https://smee.io>